Income Taxes

 - Bartering

-The Taxpayer Advocacy Panel (TAP) is a federal advisory committee established by the U.S. Department of Treasury to provide citizen input on improving the services provided by the Internal Revenue Service (IRS).
-The Panel is a diverse group of citizen volunteers from around the country who listen to taxpayers, identify taxpayers' issues, and make suggestions for improving IRS service and customer satisfaction.
-To share your thoughts on improving IRS services, I suggest you visit the TAP’s website at www.improveirs.org.
+The Taxpayer Advocacy Panel (TAP) is a federal advisory committee established by the U.S. Department of Treasury and made up of citizen volunteers who listen to taxpayers, identify taxpayers' issues, and make suggestions for improving IRS service and customer satisfaction.